From the studio to Lilith Fair: Sarah McLachlan's 'Surfacing' turns 20

 Share via Email

-TORONTO — Sarah McLachlan will never forget how sick she was of hearing the hit songs off her 1997 smash album "Surfacing" — and that was before it was even released.
+TORONTO — Sarah McLachlan will never forget how sick she was of hearing songs off her 1997 smash album "Surfacing" — and that was before it was even released.

-The Halifax-born singer's record — which was loaded with hits including "Building a Mystery," "Sweet Surrender," "Adia" and "Angel" — was at the centre of a cultural movement, released as her touring Lilith Fair music festival found its footing 20 years ago.
+The Halifax-born singer's record was at the centre of a cultural movement, released as her touring Lilith Fair music festival found its footing 20 years ago.
+Hit tracks "Building a Mystery," "Sweet Surrender," "Adia" and "Angel" were practically inescapable.

 Yet McLachlan couldn't shake the resentment she felt towards the music.